TERNION-1121/ezAssignments/README.md

 Although here the question statement spans over multiple lines, it won't be the case with the actual assignment document.

-Invalidated questions are saved in `invalidated_questions.txt`
+Information about invalidated questions and images is saved in `invalidated.txt`

 ```commandline
 THE FOLLOWING QUESTIONS WERE INVALIDATED: